RyanShaw-3083/hp-elitebook-735g6-linux-lts/README.md

 ## The Nightmare
 1. WWAN not be recognized.
 Wireless controller [0d40]: Intel Corporation XMM7360 LTE Advanced Modem [8086:7360]
+- Now it can be activated but NOT ready for use.
+(No data connection....)

 2. UVC (UV Camera) not in use.
 "Linux-Hello"